CityuSeclab/BankSnoop/README.md

 ## Ethical Consideration

-<ins>This anonymous repository is used for artifact submission only.</ins> This work takes ethical considerations seriously, and it has been approved by our IRB to collect data from human participants.
+<ins>This repository is used for artifact submission only.</ins> This work takes ethical considerations seriously, and it has been approved by our IRB to collect data from human participants.
 In addition, sensitive information, including screen-unlocking passcodes and in-app sensitive user inputs, are generated randomly for effectiveness evaluation only.
 The user accounts involved are our own accounts.
 BankSnoop and our custom-built attacking device have <ins>NEVER</ins> been released to any other parties.